 The first guy apologized.
 “Ugh, I’m really sorry you had to wait that long.
 That’s not what you want to be doing on a Sunday.
 Let’s try to get this taken care of quickly.”

-It wasn’t his individual fault that Bell’s support queue was whacked on crack, and I knew that, but by apologizing and acknowledging how crappy the situation was, it softened my rage somewhat.
+It wasn’t his individual fault that Bell’s support queue was whack, and I knew that, but by apologizing and acknowledging how crappy the situation was, it softened my rage somewhat.

 However, when I finally got to talk to the second guy, the one I waited an additional 20 minutes for on top of the previous 55, and I politely told him I was frustrated, he said, “Yeah, we’ve been really busy today.”
 Thank you, Captain Obvious.